BDC Hamburger Icon

 9.5/10

-Unlike other customer relationship management (CRM) platforms we reviewed, Pipedrive was designed for sales automation.
-It’s an intuitive, cost-effective and scalable solution that helps sales teams sell more and sales managers run their teams better.
+Unlike other customer relationship management (CRM) platforms we reviewed, Pipedrive was designed for sales automation and deal management.
+It’s an intuitive, cost-effective and scalable solution that helps sales teams sell more and sales managers run their teams more efficiently.

 Sales reps and managers face pressure and a heavy workload.
 The average sales process — from initial contact to closing a deal — is complex and multifaceted.
-Reps often have 50 or more deals at various stages simultaneously.
-Managing it all is challenging, but the stakes are high as poor follow-through can make deals go cold.
-Pipedrive understands sales complexities.
-Its platform seems to have been built on the backs of its creators’ past pains and frustrations.
+Reps often have to juggle over 50 deals at various stages simultaneously.
+It’s no surprise that, without an established and automated follow-up process, some deals can slip through the cracks, damaging both the final sales figures and client relationships.

 We appreciate how well Pipedrive automates processes to move prospects along the sales pipeline faster.
-Its intelligent reminders and notifications keep salespeople on task.
-Pipedrive is also great for managers, giving them real-time visibility into every deal and stage.
+Its intelligent reminders, notifications and alerts keep salespeople on task, while its useful AI sales assistant and lead-scoring tools help them focus their efforts on high-value opportunities.
+Pipedrive is also great for managers, allowing them to get real-time visibility into every deal, generate AI-powered reports and manage dashboards with a simple drag and drop.

-Pipedrive’s powerful email marketing platform is another standout feature, on par with many of the best email marketing services.
-Use plug-ins to turn Pipedrive into a power dialer and a short message service (SMS) broadcaster — tools your marketing team can also use.
+Pipedrive’s powerful email marketing add-on — Campaigns by Pipedrive — is another standout feature, on par with many of the best email marketing services.
+Leverage plug-ins to turn Pipedrive into a power dialer and a short message service (SMS) broadcaster — tools your marketing team can also use.

-Pipedrive does less than other CRMs, but that’s intentional.
-The platform concentrates on the needs of its core audience, creating a great service that delivers.
-For all these reasons and more, Pipedrive is our choice for the best CRM for sales automation.
+When it comes to customer management and marketing, Pipedrive does less than other CRMs, but that’s intentional.
+The platform concentrates on the needs of its core audience — sales reps, managers and teams — creating a great service that delivers.
+For all those reasons and more, Pipedrive is our choice for the best CRM for sales automation.

 Did You Know?Did you know